GauntStrelok/emote-widget-simple/README.md

-clientId (Required) |  | The client id of your Twitch application created above showTwitch | true | Determines if Twitch emotes are added to the random pool of visible emotes. showBttv | true | Determines if Bttv emotes are added to the random pool of visible emotes. totalEmotes | 100 | Determines the total emotes create in one iteration. secondsToRain | 10 | Determines for how long emotes will be created. secondsToWaitForRain | 23 | How long to wait to start raining emotes again after they are stopped. numTimesToRepeat | 1 | The number of times to repeat.
+clientId (Required) |  | The client id of your Twitch application created above showTwitch | true | Determines if Twitch emotes are added to the random pool of visible emotes. showBttv | true | Determines if Bttv emotes are added to the random pool of visible emotes. totalEmotes | 100 | Determines the total emotes to create in one iteration. secondsToRain | 10 | Determines for how long emotes will be created. secondsToWaitForRain | 23 | How long to wait to start raining emotes again after they are stopped. numTimesToRepeat | 1 | The number of times to repeat.
 Use -1 for continuous raining emotes!!

 `Examples:`
-- file:///C:/path/to/emote-widget-simple/screen-display.html?channel=itsatreee&numTimesToRepeat=1`
+- `file:///C:/path/to/emote-widget-simple/screen-display.html?channel=itsatreee&numTimesToRepeat=1`
   - Show Twitch and Bttv emotes from ItsATreee's channel
   - Only rain emotes once.

-- file:///C:/path/to/emote-widget-simple/screen-display.html?showTwitch=true&showBttv=false&totalEmotes=100&secondsToRain=10&secondsToWaitForRain=23&channel=itsatreee&numTimesToRepeat=1`
+- `file:///C:/path/to/emote-widget-simple/screen-display.html?showTwitch=true&showBttv=false&totalEmotes=100&secondsToRain=10&secondsToWaitForRain=23&channel=itsatreee&numTimesToRepeat=1`
   - Shows Twitch Emotes
   - Hides Bttv Emotes
   - Total Emotes shown will be 100